chrisbroski/goal-math/essay2.md

 > ...then shalt thou count to three, no more, no less.
 Three shall be the number thou shalt count, and the number of the counting shall be three.
 > - "Second Brother", Monty Python and the Quest for the Holy Grail

-When a blurry parameter is removed, another one must immediately be added in an adjacent spot.
+To keep a constant number of blurry parameters, when one is removed, another one of equal precision can immediately be added to an adjacent spot that has not been tried.
+In our example, if parameter value 2.0 is removed, we can add one at 5.0.
+New parameters are created with a default likelihood of 0.50 because why not?
+We can use a different value for initial likelihood if experience teaches us, but for now 0.50 seems like a good starting point.

+What if, after more experience, the 5.0 parameter drops below the likelihood threshold and is removed?
+There are no adjacent parameter values that have not been already tried and determined to not be optimal.
+We instead can split the remaining two parameters into three, increasing the precision of all parameters.

-Our creature can use feelings of punishment and reward to guide its behavior toward optimal values.
-This is a simple desire that doesn't yet have the wisdom to evaluate behavior past the immediate situation.
+Our creature now has a decent system to use feelings to guide its behavior toward optimal values.
+It still doesn't have the wisdom to evaluate behaviors past ones that affect the immediate situation.

 #### Subjective Sense Aggregation